Clinical steps (services offered)

 Administrative Steps to Receive PRAIDA Services

-Bring all your immigration papers with you to 3725 St. Denis Street, Montreal, near the Sherbrooke metro station, within the opening hours, Monday to Friday, from 08:30 to 17:30.
+Bring all your immigration papers with you to our offices, within the opening hours.
 You don’t need an appointment.

 When you arrive, you will be directed to the reception room to register and/or open a new file, if it’s your first visit.